-For those people who are good candidates, LASIK can be truly life changing.
-But with every surgery, particularly one that is elective, you really need to think about it and decide if it is right for you.
+For those people who are good candidates, LASIK can be truly life-changing.
+But with every surgery, particularly one that is elective, you really need to think about it, find out if you qualify for LASIK, and decide if it is right for you.
 No surgery is 100 percent perfect—LASIK is really close with a higher than 96 percent patient satisfaction rate—but there is some risk, and other considerations, such as these:

 Your eyes will continue to change as you age and so will your vision